Instagram for Small Businesses

 Expanding your digital footprint will enable your potential customers and other interested parties (think local news stations or local entrepreneur-empowering organizations like us) to more easily find your business.
 It helps customers understand what your business is all about, and allows you to establish a platform to more personally connect with your customers.

-This tutorial is the first part of an Instagram mini-series: it will take you through the basics of building and setting up an Instagram account for your business.
+This tutorial will take you through the basics of building and setting up an Instagram for small businesses.

 Go to your smart device’s app store, look up Instagram, and download.
 Use the red circles as a guide if needed.